- Adding an Image (Upload or Choose From Your Zazzle Images

 Or you can put in a specific percentage that you want it to rotate.

 If you make the dog smaller and lose the background, you’ll see you can tile the image.
-This feature allows you to select from a variety of tiling styles including basic, half brick, half drop, and mirror.

 You can show the ‘whites as transparent.’
 That means, like your printer at home, our system processes white portions of images and omits them.
 So if you choose to make your whites transparent, you can assume that all white areas within your design will assume the colour of the product they are placed on.